-We’re not “egg-actly” sure when/why/how chicken jokes (sorry we just can’t help ourselves) became so popular and goofy, but our guess is that it dates back―at the very least―to the popularity of chickens and chicken breeding in the mid-to-late 1800’s, into the early 1900’s.
+We’re not “egg-actly” sure when/why/how chicken jokes became so popular and goofy, but our guess is that it dates back―at the very least―to the popularity of chickens and chicken breeding in the mid-to-late 1800’s, into the early 1900’s.
 It was during that time when the poultry industry struggled to move from backyard coops to full commercial enterprises raising large quantities of chickens-long before the use of poultry testing labels!

 One of our customers works closely with their commercial poultry industry to keep it healthy for consumers and chicks alike!
 It’s particularly interesting to realize that events around the Depression and World War II actually led to a boom in the broiler industry (ultimately replacing cotton as their main farm income producer) and that continues today.

 Thanks to a set of labs set up around their state, our customer provides services such as disease monitoring and testing, chick quality assurance, and hatchery inspections.
 Not only do they test chickens but all types of fowl including turkeys, ducks, pigeons and other game birds.
 Beyond Pullorum, they watch for fowl cholera (often spread by rodents and cats), salmonella (spread by work boots, nest boxes and dust), and chick anemia virus…to name just a few ailments.

 According to Purdue University, 50 Billion (yes, Billion – with a ‘B’!) eggs are produced each YEAR in the US!
 From that, 8 Billion chickens are also consumed each year!